Attracting Birds with Suet

 How do I provide suet to birds?

-There are several kinds of feeders available.
+There are several kinds of feeders available, which I invite you to check out in our online store.
 The most common form of suet is in square cakes of a standard size, although you can also use our spreadable Bark Butter, our larger cylinders, small nuggets, or our larger suet balls.
 For square suet cakes, the most basic feeder is a simple and inexpensive hanging cage.
 For a few dollars more, you can get more decorative models or feeders with a tail prop, which helps the larger woodpeckers feed more easily, rather than flopping around on the smaller cages.
 Upside-down feeders let you cater specifically to clinging birds like woodpeckers and chickadees, while slowing down poor clingers like jays or crows.
 Caged feeders keep out larger birds and squirrels.

 Basic suet cage with Townsend's Warbler